ocaml/v2.ocaml.org/site/learn/tutorials/basics.md

  there's nothing dynamic going on between int, float and string, as in Perl).
 * OCaml uses *type inference* to work out the types, so you don't have to.
-If you use the OCaml toplevel as above, then OCaml will tell you its inferred type for your function.
+If you use the OCaml interactive toplevel as above, then OCaml will tell you its inferred type for your function.
 * OCaml doesn't do any implicit casting.
 If you want a float, you have to write `2.0` because `2` is an integer.
 OCaml does **no automatic